-Young carers are children or young people under the age of 18, who care or help to care for somebody in their family with an illness, a disability, a mental health issue or who has an alcohol or other drug problem.
+Young carers are children or young people who care or help to care for somebody in their family with an illness, a disability, a mental health issue or who has an alcohol or other drug problem.

 If you are a young carer you may help care for a parent, a sibling, a grandparent, or even other relatives.